 A convenient feature, present in almost all programming languages, is the ability to define procedures; these are "named abstractions" of commonly used command sequences.
-In these notes, we shall consider procedure declarations of the form9 where the procedure p has body C and formal parameters \mathbf{x} and \mathbf{y} ; the body may refer to these parameters and possibly also to the local variables (declared after local) but not to any other ("global") variables.
+In these notes, we shall consider procedure declarations of the ${\rm form^{10}}$ where the procedure p has body C and formal parameters \mathbf{x} and \mathbf{y} ; the body may refer to these parameters and possibly also to the local identifiers (declared after local) but not to any other ("global") identifiers.